Scifabric/pybossa.github.io/blog/_posts/2015-09-07-Data-mining.md

 Welcome to Part 3 of our Brain vs. Processor blog series, which is examining how the human brain remains a more versatile and effective tool than computers for interpreting certain types of data, and detailing how you can use [PyBossa](http://pybossa.com/) software to tap into these capabilities.

 So far we’ve talked about how humans are ace at interpreting [images](http://pybossa.com/blog/2015/04/02/Image_Pattern_Recognition/) and [sounds](http://pybossa.com/blog/2015/05/10/Sound_Pattern_Recognition/).
-This blog post focuses on another amazing skill we possess that you’re doing it right now… yup, reading!
+This blog post focuses on another amazing skill we possess that you’re doing right now… yup, reading!

 # Interpretation skills